chiefenne/RC_TOOLBOX/README.md

     <em>Custom development PCB for ESP32-S3 DevKitC-1 and ILI9341 2.4" TFT touch display</em>
 </p>

 A custom PCB has been designed for software development to minimize cable clutter and provide a clean, reliable test platform.
-The PCB ODB++ files are available for download from [AISLER](https://aisler.net/p/NGHJDVLN).
-Please note that the PCB functionality has not yet been fully verified.
-The schematics can be found [here](assets/ESP32_DevkitC-1_TFT_Touch_Display_ILI9341.pdf).
+The PCB ODB++ files are available for download from [AISLER PCB Project Page](https://aisler.net/p/NGHJDVLN).
+The schematics can be found in the [assets folder](assets/ESP32_DevkitC-1_TFT_Touch_Display_ILI9341.pdf).
 Note that this PCB is also used for developing a wireless CNC controller, which explains the naming conventions on the schematic.
+> **Note:** The PCB is an early prototype and has not yet been fully validated.
+Electrical performance, power requirements, and potential design issues have not been thoroughly analyzed.
+Use with caution until comprehensive testing is completed.

 ## Credits